andyjaj/chainamps/README.md

 Several models are implemented, and in addition user defined models can be studied.
 Documented examples can be found in the examples subdirectory.

-A partial Makefile, 'Makefile_indep' is included for assistance building on systems without cmake.
+The intended build method is cmake, but a partial Makefile, 'Makefile_indep' is included for assistance building on systems without cmake.

 Usage info on the drivers can be found by running them without any command line arguments.

-Further documentation is provided via doc/html/index.html
+Som efurther, but work in progress, documentation is provided via doc/html/index.html

 Quick start / How do I get set up?
 -------------

 * Dependencies: Requires blas and lapack ("framework accelerate" is used on mac), arpack (some issues with certain versions), and SuiteSparse's cxsparse.
 All available through e.g. macports.
 * Optionally can use Intel's freely available Threaded Building Blocks (TBB) to perform threaded sparse multiplication, by specifying the "USETBB" environment variable (-DUSETBB is included by default in the makefiles).
-* A rudimentary CMakeLists.txt is included that works well on mac systems with macports..
+* A CMakeLists.txt is included that works well on mac systems with macports.
 * Try 'mkdir BUILD; cd BUILD; cmake ..' to set up the build environment
 * Then 'make'.
 * For usage info on a particular driver run 'X_DRV.bin' where X is replaced by the name of the driver, e.g. iTEBD.